 What’s something you learnt so far in your studies that will stay with you for the rest of your career?

 I will take countless things I have learnt that prepared me for my future career.
 One that stands out is the fact that people nowadays search for experiences.
-People want to feel special, and they remember experiences that were personalized even just a little.
-If it is from the conversation you have with them at the check-in or organizing something in the room to make them remember their stay, people like, and want to feel special.
+People want to feel special, and they remember experiences that were personalised even just a little.
+If it is from the conversation you have with them at the check-in or organising something in the room to make them remember their stay, people like, and want to feel special.
 Life is so short, and small moments make life big.
 When things changed with the pandemic, I did not know what would happen to the future of the hospitality industry.
 But now I know that when things do settle into a new normal, people will cherish traveling so much more.
 The need for unforgettable experiences will grow even more.

 What excited you about the future in hospitality?